 I grew up in the trailer parks of Aspen with my older sister, Sage Storries.
 I’d write poems and stories, but most of all, I’d write songs.
 It was how I’d bond with Sage, the musician who could express our messy childhood emotions through her voice, the same feelings I learned to keep muted.
 Our parents gave us a choice: follow the professional path they had chosen for us, or hit the road and live a life without family.
 I chose my parents’ dreams for me over mine, but that choice turned my life into a nightmare.

-We stayed on speaking terms, but those terms were never mine.
+My parents and I stayed on speaking terms, but those terms were never mine.
 I bent to their will—both their figurative desires and the physical document, the will which they had rewritten to exclude my sister after she chose to follow her dreams of a life in the arts.
 I went to Indiana University where I got a degree in digital marketing.
 I began marketing for the personal brand of highly successful people.
 I remained in my parents' trust, but they lost mine after trying to poison the relationship between Sage and me—the one we had written about in song on those fall Aspen days in our trailer park yard, accompanied by her guitar, and my drum.

 I couldn’t break free and write my own story.
 I became a digital marketer on Madison Avenue.
 I fell into a depression, until I received a phone call from a one-named enigma named Wyoming who said he was creating a place called Songa, where talent feels **home.